jeppei/First2DGame/Assets/README.md

 - Set Constraint / Freeze Rotation = True to not make the player rotate.

 ### **Colliders**
 Are use to check collisions between objects.
+Collisions can only be detected between a Collider and a RigidBody.
+For more info see this thread: https://forum.unity.com/threads/how-do-i-detect-collision-between-colliders.264594/
 - Colliders:
     - Tilemap collider 2D
     - Composite colider 2D